MonarchAttention: Zero-Shot Conversion to Fast, Hardware-Aware Structured Attention: Experiments

 \paragraph{Image Generation with Diffusion Transformer.} We convert a subset of the 28 attention layers, each having 16 heads with sequence length $N=256$ and head dimension $d=72$, of the 675M parameter DiT-XL \citep{peebles2023scalable} that has been trained on ImageNet \citep{deng2009imagenet}.
-We consider replacing either all layers, the first $14$ layers, or the last $14$ layers; see \Cref{app:dit} for more details on the set-up.
+We consider replacing either all layers, the first $14$ layers, or the last $14$ layers, and fix $T=3$ for \ma{}; see \Cref{app:dit} for more details on the set-up.
 Examples of generated images with each method for replacing the first 14 layers are shown in \Cref{fig:dit}, where \ma{} produces clear images resembling those of softmax attention, while the Nystr\"omformer ones are extremely noisy.
 We also quantitatively evaluate the (s)FID scores \citep{heusel2017gans} of \ma{} compared with Nystr\"omformer, using images generated with the original softmax attention model as reference -- the results are reported in \Cref{tab:dit}. \ma{} noticeably outperforms Nystr\"omformer with similar FLOP count.
 In particular, using \ma{} in the first half of the DiT layers results in extremely small FID and sFID from the softmax attention model's images, while reducing FLOPs by nearly $30\%$.
+We provide a more fine-grained version of \Cref{tab:dit} for \ma{} in \Cref{app:ablation_dit} to investigate the impact of replacing different quarters of the DiT model.

+\paragraph{Node Classification with Graph Transformer.} Beyond image and language tasks, we also evaluate the performance of \ma{} for converting attention in Graph Transformers on a graph node classification task in \Cref{app:gps}.